Ntombizakhona/CloudGlossary/Analytics/Theory.md

 ### Scalability

-Whether you’re analyzing data from a small team or a global network, the cloud can scale up or down to meet your needs.
+Whether you’re analysing data from a small team or a global network, the cloud can scale up or down to meet your needs.

 ### Cost-Effectiveness